Data Processing Agreement

 5.2.3 Aumni shall comply with any instructions given by the Customer regarding responding to requests under this Section 5.

 5.4 Staff Confidentiality.
-Aumni shall ensure that all employees, agents, officers, consultants, Subprocessors and any third party authorized to Process the Customer Personal Data or Confidential Information are subject to written confidentiality agreements or are under an appropriate statutory obligation of confidentiality.
+Aumni shall implement policies and procedures designed to ensure that all employees, agents, officers, consultants, Subprocessors and any third party authorized to Process the Customer Personal Data or Confidential Information are subject to written confidentiality agreements or are under an appropriate statutory obligation of confidentiality.

 5.6 Data Breach.